martijnimhoff/heimdall/readme.md

 ## Todo / Refactor ideas:

-- rename Scan to Check.
+- Rename Scan to Check.
 Because a Watcher Checks a Trigger to find out if the trigger needs to be triggered.
 These checks are stored so you can see what happened in the past.
 - Merge functionality of Triggers into a Watcher.
 It seems most watchers only will have one trigger.
 - Add a mailhog docker container for local development
-- fix dotenv in frontend
+- Fix dotenv in frontend
-- rewrite as much as possible to TS
+- Rewrite as much as possible to TS
 - Authorization with policies
-- authentication via graphql instead of default laravel auth routes
+- Authentication via graphql instead of default laravel auth routes
+- Add tests

 ## how to: